napcs/rails_mobile_tutorial/README.md

-Using Rails to build a News site with XML, JSON, and Mobile support
+Using Rails 3.1 to build a News site with XML, JSON, and Mobile support
 ==========

+by Brian P. Hogan

 Modern web applications need to be able to support multiple clients, from desktop browsers to mobile phones, and even the occasional content management system needs to be able to play nicely.
 We can use Ruby on Rails to quickly build a flexible back-end that can support many front-ends.

-To demonstrate, we'll build a simple Campus News site for a ficticious university.
+To demonstrate, we'll build a simple Campus News site for a fictitious university.
 It needs to work with the campus-wide content management system and needs a public mobile web interface that people can view on their phones.